 Board of Directors

 The director, awards manages an effective and fiscally sound IABC Chicago Bronze Quill Award program that adds value to the members’ experience.
 This is accomplished by offering people an opportunity to gain recognition for excellence in the communications profession.
 The incumbent works closely with the marketing communications and sponsorship directors to market the award ceremony and encourage member participation; oversees the development of the program (call for entries, judging, Karen Utterback Award, etc.) as well as collaborating with other chapters to provide reciprocal judging.
-Due to the immense scale of this role, the director, awards will need to recruit large team of volunteers, including associate director, committee coordinators and members.
+Due to the immense scale of this role, the director, awards will need to recruit a large team of volunteers, including associate director, committee coordinators, and members.

-An associate director, awards position is a non-voting, two year position that automatically advances to the director, awards role.
+An associate director awards position is a non-voting, two-year position that automatically advances to the director, awards role.

 Director, Chapter Marketing and Public Relations

 This director develops a plan to create and execute all chapter marketing and public relations activities of IABC Chicago.
 S/he oversees committee(s) to implement the external PR plan, manages all IABC Chicago web site content, and works with other IABC Chicago directors to ensure the proper and appropriate marketing needs are met.
-This person also proactively searches speaking opportunities for the IABC Chicago board members, establishes a regular review of IABC Chicago branded materials, and oversees maintenance of media lists.
+This person also proactively searches speaking opportunities for the IABC Chicago board members, establishes a regular review of IABC Chicago branded materials, and oversees the maintenance of media lists.
 This position works very closely with the director, member communication.